INFORMSJoC/INFORMSJoC.github.io/InstructionsForEditors.md

 3. They don’t appear to have read or understand their own instructions in the README.
-For example, The code is in Julia, but the README says install python and do “pip install JuMP”.
+For example, The code is in Julia, but the README says install python and do "pip install JuMP".

 It’s okay if some of the code is omitted if it relies on closed-source code.
 But make sure that they appropriately document this in the README.
 For example: